Tax Documents You May Receive

 The 1099 form also features supplemental information (not reported to the IRS) that you may find helpful in preparing your income tax returns.

-In the event final tax reporting information is expected for your account after February, a “preliminary” tax statement will be available online in Investor360° on February 18.
+In the event that final tax reporting information is expected for your account after February, a “preliminary” tax statement will be available online in Investor360° on February 16.
 The preliminary form will provide a single view of current tax information to assist in determining early tax liability.

 Form 1099-R: This form is issued when you have made a distribution from your retirement account or in connection with a Roth IRA conversion or recharacterization.

-If you make prior-year contributions between January 1, 2017, and April 18, 2017, these transactions will be captured in an updated 5498 tax document that will be mailed to you by the end of May.
+If you make prior-year contributions between January 1, 2019, and April 15, 2019, these transactions will be captured in an updated 5498 tax document that will be mailed to you by May 15, 2019.